redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 ## Intro

-This demo can be used to demonstrate end to end automation for both HANA and S/4HANA using Ansible and Ansible Automation platform.
+This demo can be used to demonstrate end to end automation and management for both HANA and S/4HANA using Ansible and Ansible Automation platform.

 ## High-level architecture and components